SunakazeKun/Captain-Toad-Save-editor/README.md

   - *Switch v1.1.0* (Co-op Mode)
   - *Switch v1.2.0* (Special Episode DLC)
   - *Switch v1.3.0* (VR Mode)
 - All outdated save files can be converted to the latest version (*Switch v1.3.0*).
-This allows you to replay your old save files from the Wii U or 3DS versions on the Switch!
+This allows you to replay your old save files from Wii U or 3DS on the Switch!
 - All level and episode data and scores can be edited.
 This includes collectibles, coin highscore and more.
 - The number of lives and other major game data can be edited.
 - Nice preview images and a structured tree view for every ingame level.